echopen/echopen_prototyping/references/sigproc/phantoms.md

 A tissue mimicking phantom is an object made of a material that is supposed to reproduce the acoustic properties of the human body.
 They can be divided into two categories:
 * those used by physicians to train themselves to perform certains exams,
 * those used by engineers for image quality assesment.
-For the moment we at echOpen are a lot more interested by that second category.
+Here we focus on the second category because of our needs realted  to physical measurements.

 ## Commercially available tissue mimicking phantoms